vuejs/docs/src/about/faq.md

 Vue 3 is one of the most performant mainstream frontend frameworks, and handles most web application use cases with ease, without the need for manual optimizations.

-In stress-testing scenarios, Vue out-performs React and Angular by a decent margin in the [js-framework-benchmark](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).
+In stress-testing scenarios, Vue outperforms React and Angular by a decent margin in the [js-framework-benchmark](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).
 It also goes neck-and-neck against some of the fastest production-level non-Virtual-DOM frameworks in the benchmark.

 Do note that synthetic benchmarks like the above focus on raw rendering performance with dedicated optimizations and may not be fully representative of real-world performance results.
 If you care more about page load performance, you are welcome to audit this very website using [WebPageTest](https://www.webpagetest.org/lighthouse) or [PageSpeed Insights](https://pagespeed.web.dev/).
 This website is powered by Vue itself, with SSG pre-rendering, full page hydration and SPA client-side navigation.
 It scores 100 in performance on an emulated Moto G4 with 4x CPU throttling over slow 4G networks.